avnigupta14/MOACO-sentiment-analyis/README.md

 # MOACO for Sentiment Analysis
-**Multi-Objective Ant Colony Optimization (MOACO) + LSTM** for real-time, large-scale sentiment classification on tweets.
+**Implementation of MOACO‑based sentiment analysis with LSTM on 1.6M tweets (Sentiment140 dataset).

 This repository contains the official implementation of our research paper: